 The first criterion for a variance is that there must be some unique physical condition of the property, e.g., irregularity of shape, narrowness, shallowness, or peculiar topography that results in a practical difficulty in complying with the particular bulk zoning regulation.
-Section 130.8.2(a)(1).
+Section 130.B.2.a.(1).
 This test involves a two-step process.
 First, there must be a finding that the property is unusual or different from the nature of the surrounding properties.
 Secondly, this unique condition must disproportionately impact the property such that a practical difficulty arises in complying with the bulk regulations.
 See Cromwell v.
 Ward, 102 Md.
 App.
 691, 651 A.2d 424 (1995).
 A "practical difficulty" is shown when the strict letter of the zoning regulation would "unreasonably prevent the owner from using the property for a permitted purpose or would render conformity with such restrictions unnecessarily burdensome."
 Anderson v.
 Board of Appeals, Town of Chesapeake Beach, 22 Md.
 App.
 28, 322 A.2d 220 (1974).

 In this case, the Property is relatively small and irregularly shaped.
-Given the Property's unique physical conditions, the Hearing Examiner concludes the Property's unique shape and size causes practical difficulties in designing the day care center to comply with the public street ROW setback requirement imposed by Section 118.D.2.a, in accordance with Section 130.B.2.a.(1).
+Given the Property's unique physical conditions, the Hearing Examiner concludes the Property's unique shape and size causes practical difficulties in erecting a conforming wall to screen the students for the permitted child day care center from the improvements on the adjacent gas station site, in accordance with Section 130.0.B.2.a.(1).